elylucas/ng-nest-realtime-apps/docs/lab2/JoiningAndLeavingRooms.md

 #### Update Rooms Lists

-Around line 7 in the template, switch out the hard coded list of rooms with one that will now display the real list:
+Around line 7 in the template, switch out the hard-coded list of rooms with one that will now display the real list:

 Replace: